 What on earth are terpenes?

 If you’ve spent any time engaging with the CBD boom then you’ve likely encountered the word ‘terpenes’.
-While knowing exactly what a terpene is isn’t particularly commonplace, terpenes themselves are extremely common.
+While knowing exactly what a terpene is isn’t particularly commonplace, they are extremely common.
 In fact, you’ve probably encountered them today.

 The sweet scent of an orange, the fresh, relaxing fragrance of a pine forest, or the spicy, stinging aroma of freshly ground black pepper.
 Terpenes are the compounds responsible for all these odours, and a great deal more.

 A family of organic, aromatic compounds that are predominantly produced by plants, terpenes typically have strong, distinctive scents.
-These scents affect the behaviour of animals that come into contact with the plant, either deterring animals that might want to eat the plant or attracting pollinating insects.
+These scents affect the behaviour of animals and birds that come into contact with the plant.
+Either deterring animals that might want to eat the plant or attracting pollinating insects.

 Terpenes in CBD

-Cannabis sativa L. is no exception to its brothers and sisters in the plant kingdom, with its distinctive smell attributable to the 100 or so terpenes that it produces.
-In fact, it’s thought that the individual terpene profiles of different strains of Cannabis Sativa L. are responsible for the characteristic odour each strain gives off.
+Cannabis sativa L. is no exception to its brothers and sisters in the plant kingdom.
+Its distinctive smell attributable to the 100 or so terpenes that it produces.
+It’s thought the terpene profiles of different strains of Cannabis Sativa are responsible for the characteristic odour from each strain.